 - To assemble, spread a thick layer of mayonnaise on the bread, then layer the tomatoes, bacon, and arugula and top with remaining slices of bread.
 Slice the sandwich in half or in triangles and serve.
 Enjoy!

-I love the simplicity of this sandwich.
+I love the simplicity of this BLT.
 Another tip is that slathering both sides with the mayo will give it a lot of tangy flavor, but will also keep the thick slices of tomatoes a bit more in place when you take a bite.

-I hope you enjoy this staple while the tomatoes are still perfect and ripe.
+I hope you enjoy this staple BLT while the tomatoes are still perfect and ripe.
 I’d love to know your favorite ways to use tomatoes in the summer when they are just at their peak.
 Let me know in the comments below.

 heirloomed is a lifestyle brand with a mission of “keeping heirlooms around for another generation.”
 Our blog features stories about my favorite made-from-scratch recipes, creating traditions with your family, farmhouse home decor, effortless entertaining by mixing new and vintage pieces, tips on gardening creating a timeless capsule wardrobe, and small town + historic travel.
 Our product designs feature a collection of “goods inspired by the past, for generations to enjoy” with an array of aprons, table linens, hand-poured candles and keepsake gifts.
 Learn more at www.heirloomedcollection.com.